 There is one last thing before we install Plex.
 Please make sure the ‘apt-transport-https’ package is installed.
 This package is required as the plex repository uses a secure channel ‘https’ to download the packages.
 Use the normal apt command to install the HTTPS transport package.

 $ sudo apt-get install apt-transport-https

 Tell apt to update the list of software packages so that it can update the packages from the newly added Plex repository.

 - Install the Plexmediaserver on the Pi

-Now the apt knows about the Plex repository and you can install the Plex media server like we would any other packages.
+Now the apt knows about the Plex repository, and you can install the Plex media server like we would any other package.
 It may ask you to update the repository file during the installation process to fetch the new packages.
 Say ‘yes’ to it and keep continue with the installation procedure.

 $ sudo apt-get install plexmediaserver